Today’s story takes us on a trip to the circus.

 “Roll up!
 Roll up!
 Enter the Big Top for an evening of jolly japes and laughs galore!
 Roll up!
 Roll up!”

 And roll up, they did.
 For the enormous tent had plenty enough seating for the whole town beneath its colourful covering.
 And night after night, many filed in.
 They purchased their beers and boxes of popcorn and took their seats.
 But this night was different.
 The final night of the fair promised a show like no other.
 The tent was filled with noise as the audience chattered excitedly.
 A silence fell suddenly.
-A man in a top hat and tails stood upon a plinth in the centre of the sawdust covered space.
+A man in a top hat and tails stood upon a plinth in the centre of the sawdust-covered space.

 “Welcome one!
 Welcome all!
 Tonight we have a very special performance for you all.
 Something of a farewell from us to you.
 Now, without further ado, it’s on with the show!”
 He removed his hat and gave a theatrical bow.
 As he stood, few noticed something off about him.
 His eyes were entirely black, and his wide smile was filled with sharp, pointed teeth.

-The tent was filled by exotic beasts, though each had something not entirely right.
+The tent was filled with exotic beasts, though each had something not entirely right.
 Winged monkeys, zebras with sharp teeth and rolling eyes, birds flying up leathery wings.
 Acrobats with red eyes and long tails swung, and swooped, and dived, and somersaulted through the air.

 Yet none of it troubled the audience.
 The murky smoke in the tent seemed to lift their laughter to the point of delirium.
 The ringmaster stood once more upon his plinth.
 Feeding upon the laughter.
 Feeding upon the happiness.
 Feeding upon the souls.